REAL ESTATE INVESTMENT

 The process of buying a property can be a complex one.
 Even Italians are wary of certain things when buying real estate.

-There are many complications can could arise about taxes, tricks, missteps, and fraud.
-Unfortunately, many will try to scam buyers.
+There are many complications can could arise regarding taxes, scams, missteps, and fraud.
+Unfortunately, some people will try to scam buyers.

-Taxes in Italy, in general, are quiet high.
-It’s best to have an adviser who can help you to understand the laws and regulations, especially because they can easily change and do often.
+Taxes in Italy are overall quite high.
+It’s best to have an adviser who can help you understand the laws and regulations, especially because real estate taxes are quite complicated and change often.

-Having a professional involved will ensure that you pay the appropriate amount on your piece of real estate.
+Having a professional involved will ensure that you pay the appropriate amount of taxes for your property.

-In 2008, Italy suffered from a terrible financial crisis; one that they have not recovered fully from.
-Political influences have inhibited the country’s ability to move on from this rough patch.
+In 2008, Italy suffered from a terrible financial crisis; one that they still have not recovered fully from.
+Poor political decisions made it harder for the country to move on from this rough patch.

 ITALIAN FOCUSED MARKET

-The Italian market is mainly focused on the internal market between Italian sellers and buyers.
+The Italian housing market is mainly focused on the internal market between Italian sellers and buyers.

-These are the Amalfi Coast, Lake Como, Cinque Terre, Venice, Capri, and areas in the wine-country of Tuscany.
-Prices in these areas can be higher because of the foreign players.
+These are the Amalfi Coast, Lake Como, Cinque Terre, Venice, Capri, and areas in the wine-producing countryside of Tuscany.
+Prices in these areas can be higher because of foreign investors.

 MONETIZING YOUR INVESTMENT

-If you’re searching to monetize your investment with a piece of real estate, there are a number of ways to go about it.
+If you want to monetize your investment in real estate, there are a number of ways to go about it.

-Milan and Rome have higher rent prices than other places in Italy.
-So, if you plan to rent the place out for long periods, these are the two best places to go.
+You could also try renting.
+Milan and Rome have much higher rent prices than other areas of Italy.
+So, if you plan on renting your property for long periods, these are the two of the best places to buy in.

-This will probably lead to the most return on your investment and exists in a very fluid market.
+This will probably lead to the most return on your investment.